'Last Night My Daughter Tried to Kill Me': Mum Warns About the Dangers of Tamiflu

 - Breathing problems

-Dr. William Schaffner, a preventive medicine and infectious disease expert at Vanderbilt University School of Medicine tells Healthline that no medication is totally risk free.
+Dr. William Schaffner, preventive medicine and infectious disease expert at Vanderbilt University School of Medicine tells Healthline that no medication is totally risk-free.

 “So every time we do anything therapeutically,” Dr. Schaffner said, “there’s a risk-benefit analysis.”

 Be sure to consult your child’s paediatrician before starting them on any type of medication.

 Have you ever given your child Tamiflu?
 Let us know about your experience in the comments below.